 After breakfast, we will depart for Ban Mae La Up in the highlands.
-During the drive, we will stop at several places to enjoy the splendid views.
+We will stop at several places during the drive to enjoy the splendid views.
 Our first stop is the Karen village Baan Huay Horm, famous for its coffee.
 Of course, we will taste a cup of their coffee.
 Not far from Baan Huay Horm is Baan La Up, a village of the Lawa people.

 Day 5: Mae Hong Son

-Mae Hong Son is a delightful place with a scenic lake in the center and wonderful Shan-style Buddhist temples.
-After breakfast, we will embark on a tour and visit the local morning market.
-Next to the market is Wat Hua Wiang, which has a wonderful ubosot.
+Mae Hong Son is a delightful place with a scenic lake in the center and marvelous Shan-style Buddhist temples.
+After breakfast, we will take a tour and visit the local morning market.
+Next to the market is Wat Hua Wiang, which has a beautiful ubosot.
 Mae Hong Son was once known as the “Siberia” of Thailand due to its remoteness.
 It is the “capital” of the Tai Yai people.
 The Living Museum is a small center with old pictures and information on Tai Yai culture and festivals.
-After this, we will visit the two temples on the Lake, Wat Jong Kham, and Wat Jong Klang.
+After this, we will visit the two temples on the Lake, Wat Jong Kham and Wat Jong Klang.

 Mae Hong Son is also the home of the Padaung people, aka the Long Neck Karen.
 They came to Thailand as refugees from their homeland Myanmar in the 1980s.
-Here they became tourist attractions, and you can find quite a lot of negative publications about them.
+Here they became tourist attractions, and you can find many negative publications about them.
 However, we would like you to judge for yourself.
-It takes a short boat ride on the Pai River to get to their village called Huay Pu Keng.
+It takes a short boat ride on the Pai River to get to their village, Huay Pu Keng.
 After this, we will go back to Mae Hong Son and drive up to Doi Kong Mu, a small mountain overlooking the town and the airport.
-On top of the mountain is Wat Phra That Doi Kong Mu, a beautiful temple.
+On top of the hill is Wat Phra That Doi Kong Mu, a beautiful temple.
 We will spend some time here before we will walk down the Naga staircase.

 Day 6: Mae Hong Son – Chiang Mai